indrekots/indrekots.github.io/_posts/articles/2016-01-14-version-control-and-deployment-practices-for-sugarcrm.md

 Before even starting to investigate how to manage multiple environments of Sugar, I decided to first automate the creation of a clean environment.
 I reckoned I was going to mess up the installation at some point.
 So having a quick and easy way to recreate the environment was a must for me.
 There are many configuration management tools out there that can do the job.
 I decided to use [Ansible](https://github.com/ansible/ansible "Ansible github page") for provisioning since I'm most familiar with it.
 But you can achieve the same results with [Chef](https://www.chef.io/chef/ "Chef's homepage"), [Puppet](https://puppetlabs.com/ "Puppet's homepage") or [Salt](https://github.com/saltstack/salt "Salt's github page").
 In addition, I'm using Vagrant to create a new virtual machine.
 Later I am able to use Ansible for deployments.

-##Headless SugarCRM installer
+##Headless SugarCRM installation

 If you have ever installed an instance of SugarCRM you have probably used the web based installer.
 The downside is that it requires user interaction.
-My goal was to run a command and let Ansible to everything for me.
+My goal was to run a command and let Ansible do everything for me.
 In addition, the web based installer makes it harder to set up and deploy SugarCRM to multiple servers.
 You would have to go through each installer session separately and this is time consuming.
 Fortunately I was able to find [a handy SugarCRM silent installer script](https://gist.github.com/sadekbaroudi/f0f3c759df00ce1094f9 "Github gist of a silent installer script") which can be used to automate the installation process.

 ##Automated deployments